 Support research towards a cure.

 We fund the research that you support.
 Last year alone we funded $150,000 in research grants that will impact scientific advancements.
 Over the course of ATA’s founding, we’ve contributed over $6 million to tinnitus research and projects.
 You’ve been helping us do it!
 Without your support, we wouldn’t be able to make the progress that we’ve made towards finding a cure for tinnitus.
-Help us fund the research that advances our understanding and treatment of tinnitus and hyperacusis.
+Help us fund the research that advances our understanding and treatment of tinnitus.
 Help us fund research that will one day result in a CURE!

 *Keep your stories a 100 words or less.
 Please include your first name and your location.
 Be advised that the contributed written material will be reviewed – perhaps edited – and potentially published.
 Submit your stories no later than January 31, 2016.
 Please be advised that once your story is submitted to the ATA, it becomes the full copyrighted property of the American Tinnitus Association.
 And thank you for your contribution!